 The clinic offers services to individuals who have exhausted their health benefits or who do not have health insurance.
 A voluntary donation of $60 per semester is appreciated.

-The neuromuscular physical therapy clinic is on the Nazareth campus in Carroll Hall.
+The neuromuscular physical therapy clinic is on the Nazareth campus in the Wellness and Rehabilitation Institute.
 Parking is conveniently located and fully accessible.